A Spell for Chameleon: Plot summary

-The trio decides to declare a truce until they can safely make their way out of the wilderness.
-While travelling, the group discovers Castle Roogna, a castle built 800 years ago by one of the early Kings of Xanth but abandoned 400 years later.
+The trio decides to declare a truce until they can make their way out of the wilderness.
+While travelling, they discover Castle Roogna, which was built 800 years before by one of the early Kings of Xanth but abandoned 400 years later.
 Here, Bink learns that Fanchon, Wynne, and Dee are all the same person named Chameleon.
 Castle Roogna is haunted by relatively benign ghosts and zombies and is an area of heightened magical power.
 The castle in fact seems to possess some form of awareness and had actually used its control of the surrounding area to herd the trio onto its grounds.
 It detected the presence of two magician-caliber talents in the group (Bink and Trent) and lured them there in the hopes that one of them could become king and restore the castle to its former glory.
-The group leaves Castle Roogna on their way to the see the King but are eventually forced to break their truce when Bink refuses to join Trent in taking over Xanth.
+The group leaves Castle Roogna to the see the King but are eventually forced to break their truce when Bink refuses to join Trent in taking over Xanth.
 While they are arguing, Iris of illusion shows up and offers to marry Trent and help him become King.
-Iris craves power, but as a woman she is barred from ruling Xanth so she has decided that the next best thing is to marry a King.
-Trent and Bink agree to a duel to the death or surrender: If Bink loses then he will stay out of Trent's way but If he wins then Trent will cease his efforts to gain the throne.
-In the course of this duel Trent deduces Bink's unknown talent, which is that he cannot be harmed by magic.
-Because Bink is still vulnerable to non-magical harm his talent has gone to great lengths to conceal itself over the years.
-In any case where Bink could have been harmed by magic he has always been saved by what appears to be a series of coincidences.
+Iris craves power, but as a woman she is barred from ruling Xanth and has decided that the next best thing is to marry a King.
+Trent and Bink agree to a duel to the death or surrender: If Bink loses then he will stay out of Trent's way, but if he wins then Trent will cease his efforts to gain the throne.
+In the course of this duel Trent deduces Bink's talent: he cannot be harmed by magic.
+Because Bink is still vulnerable to non-magical harm his talent has gone to great lengths to conceal itself over the years; where Bink could have been harmed by magic he has always been saved by what appears to be coincidences.
 Because of interference from Iris, Trent declares that the duel must be restarted, but now thanks to his knowledge of Bink's talent, Trent has the upper hand.
 He is about to kill Bink when Chameleon dives in front of the sword.
-Trent and Bink then call a truce so that they can obtain healing elixir to save her life.
+Trent and Bink then call a truce to obtain healing elixir to save her life.
 Bink eventually gets to the Good Magician's Castle in the form of a bird, having been transformed by Trent.